cookies-xor-cream/HugoTest/content/posts/poetry/testing/killing_a_puzzle.md

 ---

 If walking's a silver bullet,
-Then it's only shooting me dead,
-Coz the four to eight hours a day that I get,
-Is only rearranging this puzzle in my head.
+then it's only shooting me dead, coz the four to eight hours a day that I get, is only rearranging this puzzle in my head.

 I think I'm missing a piece,
-But the water damage warped,
+but the water damage warped,
-Every piece I tried so hard to place,
-Pierced through my armour, and my guard.
+every piece I tried so hard to place, pierced through my armour, and my guard.

 And maybe with some time,
-The colours won't seem as stark,
-And instead they'll all gradient together,
+the colours won't seem as stark, and instead they'll all gradient together,
-I think that's a good a place as any
-For me to start.
+I think that's a good a place as any for me to start.